nathanmfrench/DubStudio/project-specs.md

 todo:
-make fire promotional template that creators can build on. \n scheduler built in as a pro feature, more videos to higher tiers.\n pricing is $1320 per 15000 videos approximately\n ai writer included? mino recommendation. scheduler for sure, analytics for higher paying customers \n right now defaults to english to x language, but mabe in future start rolling out other languages. \n dub an existing video (thing in elevenlabs api where you can dub from source url) \n add number of speakers in the video so the user can select how many speakers there are \n remove watermark drop background audio highest resolution time zone optimization for each rwgion, post scheduling maybe make it so that you have to pay extra for the dashboards (these can be pricey with many users) fix dashboards to look better change components to make it prettier. center elements to make prettier. make sure accounts persist and are seen by all of the places they need to be seen (post to accounts list, etc) make upload button actually do stuff, with nice loading animations for when its working in progress.

-make wavy design in the background of all the screens maybe
+check Blake anderson marketing section of his guide

+yt videos on stripe integration, paywalling (in my yt history)

+Rich Cottrell for small funding for targeted ad campaigns through google ads

+make fire promotional template that creators can build on.

+scheduler built in as a pro feature, more videos to higher tiers.

+pricing is $1320 per 15000 videos approximately

+ai writer included? mino recommendation. scheduler for sure, analytics for higher paying customers

+right now defaults to english to x language, but mabe in future start rolling out other languages.

+dub an existing video (thing in elevenlabs api where you can dub from source url)

+add number of speakers in the video so the user can select how many speakers there are

+remove watermark

+drop background audio

+highest resolution

+time zone optimization for each rwgion, post scheduling

+maybe make it so that you have to pay extra for the dashboards (these can be pricey with many users)

+fix dashboards to look better

+change components to make it prettier.

+center elements to make prettier.

+make sure accounts persist and are seen by all of the places they need to be seen (post to accounts list, etc)

+make upload button actually do stuff, with nice loading animations for when its working in progress.

 Here are all the components we've created: